What are NABA butterfly counts?

 They are a one-day enumeration of butterflies that can be found in a designated 15-mile diameter circle.
 The results are compiled and published by the North American Butterfly Association (NABA).
 There is a $3/participant fee for these events payable to NABA to help defray the publishing costs.

 A butterfly checklist is used along with field guides, and sometimes the use of a butterfly net to verify a species.
 All captured butterflies are released after identification.

 Who can participate?

 Anyone who wants to!
 If you are new to butterflying participating in a count is a great way to learn new species.
-Use the calendar below to find an upcoming count.
+Please check our calendar for upcoming NABA counts.